Mike-Huggins/quiz-challenge/README.md

 # Quiz Challenge

-Make an object-oriented quiz game using the following user stories:
+Your challenge is to make an object-oriented quiz game using TDD and the following user stories.

+There's no right or wrong way to solve the problem, the main challenge is to make a system by yourself without a walkthrough (although you should definitely not be shy about asking questions to your cohort etc!)

+To get started **fork** this repository and clone the fork to your computer.

+Remember to write your tests first, and commit your work regularly.
+Once you've finished, make a pull request back to this repo for us to give you feedback!

 ## User Stories